 Does the Length of Time Vary Between Loan Types?

-One thing to keep in mind is that the wait time on receiving student loans varies depending on the loan source.
-The federal government is the most common source for student loans, since it usually offers the lowest interest rates and the most flexible repayment plans.
+The wait time on receiving student loans depends on the type of loans and the loan source.
+The federal government is the most common source for student loans since it usually offers the lowest fixed interest rates and the most flexible repayment plans.

-Once the student loan and aid process is complete, you’ll still have to wait to receive your funds.
-Your college is the one who will disburse your federal student loan funds .
-Generally, they disburse your loans once per term.
+Generally, the student’s college will disburse federal student loan funds at least once per term.
 Some colleges may be subject to a 30-day delay (past the first day of the payment period) when it comes time to disburse funds among first-time borrowers.

 Private loans, which can include graduate loans, come from private (aka non-government) lenders who don’t have the same set standards as federal loans.
-No private lender functions exactly the same as the next when it comes to interest rates and payment plans, which includes when you are required to begin student loan repayment.
+No private lender functions exactly the same as the next when it comes to interest rates and payment plans, which includes when you’re required to begin student loan repayment.

-When applying for a private loan it’s very important that you clearly read your contract and know when you are expected to begin paying back your loans.
-Private lenders may not grant you the six-month grace period that federal loans offer.
+When applying for a private loan, it’s very important that you clearly read the contract and know when loan repayment is expected.
+Private loans may not have the six-month grace period that federal loans offer.

 And they won’t necessarily offer fixed interest rates, which means your interest rates could increase over time if you opt for a variable-rate loan.

 How long do student loans take to process?
-Because each lender will have different application requirements and payment processes, there is no specific timeline you can expect to receive your funds on.
-However, you can generally expect that your private lender will send your loan funds to your college or university in anywhere from three to 10 weeks from the date your loan application is approved.
+Because each lender will have different application requirements and payment processes, there is no specific timeline for receiving your funds.
+However, you can generally expect that your private lender will send your loan funds to your college or university anywhere from two to 10 weeks from the date your loan application is approved.